Ling & The Corrupted Hollow

 • Released a good, high-polish product despite production setbacks

-• More frequent meetings with artists to catch up both the design teams and art teams on task progress would prevent art or design from redoing work late in production
+• More frequent meetings with artists to catch up on both my own progression on systems I’m designing, as well as the artists’ progression on art assets for such systems, would prevent art or design from redoing work late in production

-• Prototype and test out game mechanics faster in the engine to find the fun in the game mechanics and systems, so designers can more quickly and confidently design levels that are focused around the game’s key mechanics and systems
+• Prototype and test out game mechanics faster in-engine to find the fun in the game mechanics and systems, so level designers can more quickly and confidently design around the game’s key mechanics and systems